 Before they’re caught, serial killers often fly under-the-radar.
 In some cases, investigators aren’t even sure some murders are connected until the killer spells it out for them.
 In others, a lack of suspects leaves the narrative frustratingly incomplete.

 But just because police and the public aren’t aware of a killing spree, doesn’t mean it isn’t happening.
-A&E Real Crime looks at five unsolved serial killer cases, the murders connected to them and some of the information we do (and don’t) know.
+A&E True Crime looks at five unsolved serial killer cases, the murders connected to them and some of the information we do (and don’t) know.

 It started with a panicked 911 call on May 1, 2010, with 24-year-old Shannan Gilbert telling the operator “They’re trying to kill me.”
 Gilbert, a sex worker, was visiting a client on Jones Beach in Long Island, New York that night.